 Gay-Friendly Bars in Palm Springs

-- Dead or Alive – A low-key independent local beer and wine bar offering a dimly-lit space and every changing selection of curated drinks.
+A low-key independent local beer and wine bar offering a dimly-lit space and a changing selection of curated drinks.
 Expect obscure craft brews, international wines, and oh-so-trendy vibes.
 Seriously, it is so cool it almost hurts…

-- Draughtsman – A modern pub offering innovative comfort-food plates and new-age craft cocktails.
-Billing itself as a renderer of elevated pub fare with an extensive draught beer list, and laid-back fun – all in a space that pays homage to Palm Springs’ rich architectural history – we only have great things to say the Draughtsman!
+A modern pub offers innovative comfort-food plates and new-age craft cocktails.
+Billing itself as a renderer of elevated pub fare with an extensive draught beer list, and laid-back fun – all in a space that pays homage to Palm Springs’ rich architectural history – we only have great things to say about the Draughtsman!

 Cruising, Gay Saunas & Bath Houses in Palm Springs

-With such a high LGBT+ population, you just know there has to be pretty of action going down here – and you can join in by either downloading a gay hook up app, checking in to (or get a day pass for) some of the cruiser clothing-optional gay resorts with saunas and jacuzzis, or try your luck at the kinkier gay leather bars.
+With such a high LGBT+ population, you just know there has to be pretty of action going down here – and you can join in by either downloading a gay hook-up app, checking in to (or getting a day pass for) some of the cruiser clothing-optional gay resorts with saunas and jacuzzis, or try your luck at the kinkier gay leather bars.

-- Barracks – An eclectic gay kink bar offering cocktails and beer with a simple outdoor patio plus regular DJ.
+An eclectic gay kink bar offering cocktails and beer with a simple outdoor patio plus a regular DJ.
 If you’re into leather, bondage, discipline, spanking, boots, uniforms, rubber, bears, tattoos, or basically any fetish, this is the destination and cruise bar for you.
-Look up their busy events schedule for specific fetish themed events or just head down if you want to meet friendly, like-minded, men.
+Look up their busy events schedule for specific fetish-themed events, or just head down if you want to meet friendly, like-minded, men.

-- Toolshed – The only gay leather bar in Palm Springs and the home bar for Palm Springs Leather Order Of The Desert as well as the Desert Pigs Motorcycle Association.
-There is a daily happy hour, heavy cruising, hot go-go dancers, DJs and a solid line-up of leather events to tempt you in week and week.
+The only gay leather bar in Palm Springs and the home bar for Palm Springs Leather Order Of The Desert as well as the Desert Pigs Motorcycle Association.
+There is a daily happy hour, heavy cruising, hot go-go dancers, DJs and a solid line-up of leather events to tempt you week and week.